 The Power of Water should never be underestimated –

 Be ready for it!

 Currently authorized Lifesaving Resources Ice and Water Rescue Instructors have direct access to course instructional materials, administrative forms, etc. within the Instructor Portal.
-Click below to access the portal using your assigned PASSWORD.
-Please contact Lifesaving Resources for that password and e-mail [email protected] to receive the latest POWERPOINT or KEYNOTE.
+Click below to access the portal using your assigned password.
+Please contact Gerry Dworkin at Lifesaving Resources for that password and e-mail [email protected] to receive the latest PowerPoint.